ejmastnak/ejmastnak.github.io/tutorials/arch/basics/startx.md

    You get a cool window manager and maximum customizability.
    This is what I'll do in this tutorial.

 1. Install a DE and use its default window manager, which will do the job but might be boring.
+(Every DE will have a built-in window manager.)
-   Desktop bells and whistles will be set up for you without requiring much work on your part.
+   Desktop-related bells and whistles will be set up for you without requiring much work on your part.
    <br>
    Typical DE use case: you don't want to install and configure its components individually, and don't mind potentially less customizability, a larger memory footprint, and (\*shudder\*) a bit more "bloat".

-1. Install a DE *and* a window manager, and use this window manager instead of the default DE version.
+1. Install a DE *and* a separate stand-alone window manager, and use the stand-alone window manager instead of the default DE version.
-   You get the convenience of a DE in addition to a cool window manager, but use a bit more disk space and computing resources.
+   In principle you get the convenience of a DE and the full functionality of a cool window manager, but getting a DE and separate window manager to play nicely together is often difficult and best left to more advanced users.

 Need help choosing a desktop environment or window manager?
 You can browse through a bunch of options on Ermanno Ferrari's excellent [desktop customization playlist](https://www.youtube.com/playlist?list=PL-odKaUzOz3Knbk8vs_T1pItsTZtkO6ZL).